karunmehta-aigp/AI-Governance/project-13-enterprise-ai-governance-case-studies/use-case-07-public-ai-governance-audit/microsoft-copilot-benchmark.md

-# Use Case 07: Public AI Governance Assessment — Microsoft 365 Copilot
+# Use Case 07: Public-Evidence AI Governance Assessment — Microsoft 365 Copilot

 **System reference:** `EXT-BENCHMARK-01` | **Type:** Independent public-evidence review (not a formal audit or compliance opinion) | **Subject:** Real, named product — not affiliated with, commissioned by, or reviewed by Microsoft